Prevent 80% of premature heart attacks via diet, exercise and avoiding tobacco

 Red meats such as lamb/mutton are high in saturated fat, just like butter is.
 Therefore, a diet that is rich in red meat is best avoided, because it predisposes you to high cholesterol, and over time puts you at risk of heart diseases.
 Switch to fish such as tuna or salmon and lean meats such as chicken breast.
 If you must eat red meat, pick cuts that are lean.

 When it comes to the worst food for heart patient, foods made from white flour, such as bread and pasta, are at the top of the list.
 They lack vitamins, minerals and fiber, and are high in sugar.
 Not only does this contribute to high blood sugar levels, your body is likely to store the sugar as belly fat, which as per studies contributes to heart disease.
 Instead of refined flour goods, look at products made from oats, whole wheat or other whole grains.

 It’s clear that understanding the nutrition profile of the foods that you consume on an everyday basis can help you prevent heart conditions.
 However, as factors such as unmitigated stress can also result in heart diseases, it is a good idea to get a check-up every year.
-Should you need to consult a doctor, use the Bajaj Finserv Health App.
-Download it from the Google Play Store or Apply App Store, and book in-clinic or video consultation with a specialist.
-The app also gives you access to special deals and offers through partner healthcare facilities, so you can get quality healthcare economically.
-You can download it in seconds and find a specialist suited to your needs just as quickly.
+Use Bajaj Finserv Health to book a doctor appointment.
+Get access to special deals and offers through partner healthcare facilities, so you can get quality healthcare economically.